-Any wound or scratch can serve as the entrance gate to infection and the onset of the disease.
+Any wound or scratch can serve as the entrance gate of infection and the onset of the disease.
 The incubation period is 3-5 days.
 The onset of the disease is characterized by symptoms of general intoxication.
 Local symptoms appear 10-20 hours after the onset of the disease.
-There is a feeling of discomfort, itching, tightening of the skin.
-After several hours, erythema characteristic of the disease develops.
-The spots of hyperemia have clear contours, in appearance they are often compared with the tongues of flame, a geographical map.
-The lesion sites have a fever, painful on palpation.
+There is a feeling of discomfort, itching, tightness of the skin.
+After a few hours, erythema develops, characteristic of the disease.
+Spots of hyperemia have clear contours, in appearance they are often compared with tongues of flame, a geographical map.
+The affected areas have an elevated temperature, painful on palpation.

 According to local manifestations, erysipelas is classified into:

 - Erythematous - characterized by redness and edema, the affected area has a clear line of demarcation from healthy tissue.

 - Erythematous-bullous - blisters filled with transparent contents appear on the background of erythema

 - Erythematous-hemorrhagic - differs from hemorrhagic by the presence of punctate hemorrhages.

 - Bullous hemorrhagic - characterized by the presence of blisters and hemorrhages.

 Erysipelas can affect the skin of any localization, but the areas on the face and lower legs are more often affected.